tnbao10/EmployeeSupport-System/README.md

 <h2>2.
 Employee </h2>
-<h4>- Employees can view the requests they have created, they can search Request by Dates and By Priorites</h4>
+<h4>- Employees can view the requests they have created, they can search requests by time range or priority.</h4>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/7bd9509e-2189-4425-a4d9-6e95ec05c1f6" width=900 ><br/>
 </p><br>